yuanqing/figma-plugins/packages/figma-select-layers/README.md

 Selects layers with one or more attributes that are identical to the one currently-selected layer.

+### Reset Plugin

+Resets all settings to their defaults.

 ---

 With the exception of Select Similar Layers, all commands make a sub-selection within the currently-selected layers, or creates a new selection of layers if the selection is empty.